PixelExperience-Devices/device_motorola_sanders/README.md

-Device Tree for Moto G5 Plus (potter)
+Device Tree for Moto G5S Plus (sanders)
 ===========================================

-The Motorola Moto G5 Plus (codenamed _"potter"_) is a mid-range smartphone from Motorola mobility.
+The Motorola Moto G5S Plus (codenamed _"sanders"_) is a mid-range smartphone from Motorola mobility.
 It was announced on February 2017.

 Basic   | Spec Sheet